TechJunkie is a BOX20 Media Company

-How To Block Websites in Chrome [March 2020]
+How To Block Websites in Chrome [January 2021]

 Ever since its public release in 2008, Chrome has gradually become simpler to use, faster, and more secure.
 With the ever-changing world of the Internet, there may be times when you need to block a website due to one or more reasons.

-In any case, there are lots of reasons you may want to block a website in Chrome, such as
+In any case, there are lots of reasons you may want to block a website in Chrome, such as:

 Unfortunately, website blocking in Chrome is becoming more challenging to accomplish.

 In a nutshell, there is no real way to block a particular website in Google Chrome from within the application, unless you use third-party apps like your antivirus or browser add-ons.
 However, Google opted to start blocking any site residing on an “HTTP” source, rather than “HTTPS,” and they are now blocking any resources that lead back to an “HTTP” source as well!